Saturday Night Fever

-A major critical and commercial success, Saturday Night Fever had a tremendous impact on popular culture of the late 1970s.
-The film helped to popularize disco music around the world and initiated a series of collaborations between film studios and record labels.
-It also made Travolta, already well known from his role in the TV sitcom Welcome Back, Kotter, a household name.
-He was nominated for the Academy Award for Best Actor for his performance, becoming the fifth-youngest nominee in the category.
-The film showcases aspects of the music, dancing, and subculture surrounding the disco era, including symphony-orchestrated melodies, haute couture styles of clothing, pre-AIDS sexual promiscuity, and graceful choreography.
-The Saturday Night Fever soundtrack, featuring disco songs by the Bee Gees, is one of the best-selling soundtrack albums worldwide.
-John Travolta reprised his role of Tony Manero in Staying Alive in 1983, which was panned by critics despite being successful at the box office.
+A major critical and commercial success, Saturday Night Fever had a tremendous impact on the popular culture of the late 1970s.
+It helped popularize disco around the world and initiated a series of collaborations between film studios and record labels.
+It made Travolta, already well known from his role in the popular TV sitcom Welcome Back, Kotter, a household name.
+He was nominated for the Academy Award for Best Actor for his performance, at the time becoming the fourth-youngest nominee in the category.
+The film showcases aspects of the music, dancing, and subculture surrounding the disco era, including symphony-orchestrated melodies, haute couture styles of clothing, pre-AIDS sexual promiscuity and graceful choreography.
+The Saturday Night Fever soundtrack, featuring songs by the Bee Gees, is one of the best-selling soundtrack albums worldwide.
+Travolta reprised his role of Tony Manero in Staying Alive in 1983, which was panned by critics despite being successful at the box office.

 In 2010, Saturday Night Fever was deemed "culturally, historically, or aesthetically significant" by the Library of Congress and selected for preservation in the United States National Film Registry.

+Adjusted for inflation, it is one of the highest-grossing R-rated films released in the U.S. in the 1970s, with a total box office gross of $673,899,098 in 2024.